Ages: 10 & under

 Part A: Exploring the discussion and filling out the graphic organizer (focus of 1 class period)

-- Go over instructions for the lesson, which are contained in the discussion background (this can be found by clicking the
+- Go over instructions for the lesson, which are contained in the discussion background (this can be found by clicking the button in the top-left corner of the discussion).

 - Hand out individual copies of the graphic organizer.
 Have students fill it out as they explore the discussion.